 Things began to change in the early decades of the 20th century, when a growing sense of nationalism, sparked by the two world wars, suddenly turned the creation of “Canadian culture” into a major priority of the federal government.
 From henceforth, Canadian artists, writers and playwrights became more respected, acclaimed and — most significantly — subsidized, and several interesting Canadian “high culture” traditions emerged as a result.

-In the latter half of the 20th century, the Canadian art scene greatly diversified, moving away from depictions of nature and towards new, experimental styles that often didn’t depict anything in particular at all.
+In the latter half of the 20th century, the Canadian art scene greatly diversified, moving away from depictions of nature and towards new, experimental styles that often didn’t depict anything in particular.
 In Quebec, a group of abstract artists headed by Paul-Émile Borduas (1905-1960) known as the the “Les Automatistes” earned acclaim for their radical canvases that contained nothing more than splatters, shapes, and bright colors.
 Today, virtually every art tradition has practitioners in modern Canada, from still lifes to the wild mixed-media works found in modern art museums like Toronto’s Power Plant Contemporary Art Gallery.

 Canadian literature is almost entirely a late-20th century phenomenon.
 Though the Victorian era (1837–1901) saw Canada produce a few moderately famous poets like Charles G.D.
 Roberts (1860-1943), William Henry Drummond (1854-1907), and Pauline Johnson (1861-1917) who wrote romantic verse about the vast country and its nature, most 19th century Canadian authors were generally overshadowed by the great British and American writers of the time.
 The end of World War II (1939-1945), however, saw the emergence of a distinctive Canadian tradition of novel writing, the so-called “Can-Lit” school, entrenching a number of iconic Canadian literary themes and tropes that will be well-known to any Canadian high school student force to study them.